darrylkr/Portfolio_Projects/Big Mart Sales Prediction/README.md

 Afterwhich, I one hot encode 'Outlet_Identifier','Item_Fat_Content','Outlet_Size','Outlet_Location_Type','Outlet_Type' and 'Item_Type_New'.
 Lastly, I do a train-test split of 80-20 on the training data set to get my training and validation sets.

-RMSE will be used as the scoring method for this predictive model.
+Root Mean Squared Error (RMSE) will be used as the scoring method for this predictive model.

 ### Null model
 I use the mean of sales for all prediction values as a null model.